Skip to main content

 Learning Objectives:

-• Identify internal control issues
+• Recall internal control issues.

-• Transform control challenges into opportunities
+• Recognize how to transform control challenges into opportunities.

 3:20 PM – 4:35 PM EDT